Set up Mail

 To reply to a message, click the Reply or Reply All button.
 Type your reply then click the Send button .
 Click the Forward button to send the message to other people.

-In OS X Yosemite, you can use the Markup feature in Mail to draw and type directly onto an attachment and send it as a reply.
+In OS X Yosemite or later, you can use the Markup feature in Mail to draw and type directly onto an attachment and send it as a reply.

 - Move your pointer over the image in your message.

 - Click the icon that appears in the upper-right corner of the image.